wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 3. On the **Add Token-Signing Certificate or Key** page:
     1. In the **Used for** section, click **Relying Party Application** and select **Azure Web App** (which you previously set as the name of your relying party application).
     2. In the **Type** section, select **X.509 Certificate**.
     3. In the **Certificate** section, click the browse button and navigate to the X.509 certificate file that you want to use.
 This will be a .PFX file.
 Select the file, click **Open**,  and then enter the certificate password in the **Password** text box.
 Note that for testing purposes, you may use a self-signed-certificate.
-To create a self-signed certificate, use the **New** button in the **ACS Filter Library** dialog (described later), or use the **encutil.exe** utility from the [project <!-- deleted by customization website][] --><!-- keep by customization: begin -->  Website][] <!-- keep by customization: end --> of the Azure Starter Kit for Java <!-- keep by customization: begin --> (by Microsoft Open Technologies) <!-- keep by customization: end -->.
+To create a self-signed certificate, use the **New** button in the **ACS Filter Library** dialog (described later), or use the **encutil.exe** utility from the [project website][] of the Azure Starter Kit for Java.
     4. Ensure that **Make Primary** is checked.
 Your **Add Token-Signing Certificate or Key** page should look similar to the following.
         ![Add token-signing certificate][add_token_signing_cert]
     5. Click **Save** to save your settings and close the **Add Token-Signing Certificate or Key** page.